hudwave/lets-make-lasagne/chapter-06-beyond-inheritance/chapter-06-beyond-inheritance.md

 #### Polymorphic behaviour
 Ability to use different child object types in places where a parent object type is specified (this is called polymorphism) e.g. using the parent object `pEnemy` in collision functions will also check for all child enemy objects because a child enemy is a  `pEnemy`.

 Note that for the most part you won't need to make use of polymorphism.
-This is because Gamemaker is dynamically typed i.e. it does not enforce a specific type for method calls.
+This is because GameMaker is dynamically typed i.e. it does not enforce a specific type for method calls.
 You can pass in any object you like to a method and as long as it has the the correct properties the method will not crash.
 This is called duck typing.

-These are all pretty useful features of inheritance and for the most part you will not encounter any problems using them in Gamemaker.
+These are all pretty useful features of inheritance and for the most part you will not encounter any problems using them in GameMaker.

 Inheritance does have its limitations though so it's important to know what these are and what to do when you brush up against them.

 ### The problem

 Inheritance has a bad reputation in the object orientated world.
-However since Gamemaker is not fully object orientated and is not strongly typed, a lot of the reasons for avoiding inheritance are not strictly applicable.
+However since GameMaker is not fully object orientated and is not strongly typed, a lot of the reasons for avoiding inheritance are not strictly applicable.
 We can also manoeuvre around inheritance in other ways that do not depend on coding to an interface as you would in an object orientated language.

 One problem that you may encounter however is when inheritance cannot adequately describe your hierarchy of objects.
 This usually happens when there is some logic or feature that is only applicable to some of the child objects even though they share other common behaviour.